Intel Coffee Lake Vs. Ryzen: A Side-By-Side Comparison

 Intel's Coffee Lake Core i3 series features a much-needed boost to four cores (from Kaby Lake's two), but they still come without Hyper-Threading, which gives the i5-8350X a disadvantage on paper compared with the Ryzen 5 1400.
 The -8350X features a higher base frequency than the Ryzen 5 1400; in fact, that base frequency is higher than the 1400's boost frequencies.
 However, Intel sticks with its practice of disabling the Turbo Boost feature on the i3 series, so the unlocked multipliers on both models come into play.
 Intel's Core i3-8350X also features a much higher 91W TDP rating compared to the 1400's 65W.

-The Ryzen 3 1300X has proven to be brutally competitive against Intel's locked Kaby Lake i3 models, and although Intel hasn't responded by providing us with an unlocked multiplier, the company has surprisingly lowered the price to $117 with the Coffee Lake version (i3-8300).
+The Ryzen 3 1300X has proven to be brutally competitive against Intel's locked Kaby Lake i3 models, and Intel hasn't responded by providing us with an unlocked multiplier.
 That should set us up for a fierce battle in the value segment, but only testing can quantify the advantage of the 1300X's unlocked multiplier.

 Intel also decided to stick with DDR4-2400 for the Coffee Lake Core i3 models, instead of boosting to DDR4-2666 as we've seen with the i5 and i7 processors.
 That leaves the company with a lower stock data transfer rate than the Ryzen 5 1400 and Ryzen 3 1300X.